TEN

 VG-10

-Adding cobalt to VG-1 stainless steel increases wear and tear resistance and durability.
-VG-10 knives are also easy to process, making them great all-rounders.
+Adding cobalt to VG-1 stainless steel's composition increases its wear resistance and tenacity.
+The resulting VG-10 stainless steel is also easy to process, making it easy to create well-balanced kitchen knives.

 Stainless Steel